 Get to know them

 In a long-term business relationship, you’ll eventually come to learn about the lives of your clients.
-Taking the time to select a personal gift will not only demonstrate that you value the business relationship, it will also show your clients that you care about them on a personal level.
+Taking the time to select a personal thank-you gift for customers will not only demonstrate that you value the business relationship, it will also show your clients that you care about them on a personal level.
 Offer them a Terry Knit Baby Bib for their new baby or a Woven Cat Leash for your cat-loving client.

 Attorney Mary J Gaziano of Rockford, Ill., found a way to make a pen highly personal.
 She gives a Gala Stylus Pen to her clients when they come into the office to sign documents.
 She then leaves the pen with them as a thank-you for their business and as an easy way to locate her contact information if they require further information or assistance.